Study: Social determinants of health influence breast cancer outcomes

 Breast reconstruction after mastectomy can help restore body image and improve health-related quality of life.
 However, some women don't get reconstruction despite getting mastectomy.
 In our study, approximately one-third of all women had reconstruction.
 Among those who had breast reconstruction surgery, the rate was lower among women living in areas with higher social needs (42.7% vs. 57.3% for lower needs areas).

-“The health care industry must come together to understand and address barriers that can lead and contribute to disparities,” said Dr. Bhuvana Sagar, an oncologist and the senior medical principal leading clinical innovation at Evernorth.
-“Each patient’s journey is different, and removing barriers to care will improve patient outcomes and satisficiation.”
+“The health care industry must come together to understand and address barriers that can lead and contribute to disparities,” said Dr. Roseleen Charania, an oncologist and Associate Chief Medical Officer at Evernorth.
+“Each patient’s journey is different, and removing barriers to care will improve patient outcomes and satisfaction.”